silverhammermba/superuser/extras/glossary.markdown

 : A program or programs.

 Transport Layer
-: The protocol in charge of packing data for transmission and unpacking it afterwards.
+: The protocol in charge of packaging data for transmission and unpacking it afterwards.
 TCP and UDP are protocols that are often used for this layer.

 Turing complete